MrObergeil/PMF_FINAL_old/README.md

 1) lets activate our virtual environment in the PMF_FINAL-main directory
 $ source PMF-venv/bin/activate

-2) lets start our producer
+2) lets start our consumer
 $ python3 consumer.py

 There are still a few warning but predictions are being made every time a new message arrives, after the initial first 48 messages.